 Request for Proposals

-The Eric and Wendy Schmidt Transformative Technology Fund was established at Princeton in 2009 by Google CEO and Princeton alumnus Eric Schmidt, the former executive chairman of Alphabet, Google's parent company, and his wife, Wendy.
+The Eric and Wendy Schmidt Transformative Technology Fund was established at Princeton in 2009 by Princeton alumnus Eric Schmidt, the former executive chairman of Alphabet, Google's parent company, and his wife, Wendy.
 The Schmidts created the $25 million endowment fund for the invention, development, and utilization of cutting-edge technology that has the capacity to transform research in the natural sciences and engineering.

 The Schmidt Fund is used to support the invention or implementation of entirely new technologies that will have a major impact on a field of research or to develop a piece of equipment or an enabling technology that will change the direction of research in a field.
 Unlike most endowments, the fund does not need to be spent evenly from year to year.
 The dean for research has the discretion to recommend that no grants be awarded in years when there are no sufficiently compelling proposals, and to spend down principal as well as income in years when there are many compelling ideas.

 Tenured faculty, tenure-track faculty and research staff

 Proposal submission deadline: 5:00 P.M.
 November 1, 2019

 Awards totaling approximately $1,000,000 may be made each year on the average, depending on the number and requirements of high-quality proposals received.
 Funding will normally be spread over one or two years.
 Smaller payouts, or even no awards will be made in years where the quality is inadequate.
 Sufficiently compelling proposals could be awarded up to $1,000,000.

 Proposal Preparation Instructions

 Each proposal should be no longer than five pages, with an additional budget page, and should focus on the research proposed, emphasizing its potential significance and impact.
 Include an explanation of why the generation or acquisition of the specific technology is ground-breaking and a simple budget containing sufficient detail to be reviewable by the committee.

 Proposers may seek funds for the following kinds of research: